Never leave paracord out of your survival and emergency gear list. Find out why and how here!

 Watch this video from Survivalkraft to find out how to tie a snake knot!

-Do you have a favorite use for paracord, or an awesome tutorial that we missed?
-Let us know in the comments!
+Do you have an awesome tutorial that we missed?
+Let us know in the comments section below!